This post may contain affiliate links. Please read our disclosure policy.

 - If the pan is looking dry, add a small splash more oil, then add in the rest of the veggies (peas, peppers, broccoli, carrots) and cook for 3-4 minutes or until they're tender-crisp.
 If you prefer them to be softer, cook them for a little longer.

-- Add the cashews to the skillet as well as the chicken.
+- Add the cashews to the skillet as well as the cooked chicken.
 Pour the sauce into the skillet.
 Let it bubble until thickened (less than a minute), stirring constantly so everything is coated.
-Take the stir fry off the heat and serve with rice or noodles if desired.
+Take the stir fry off the heat and serve immediately.